dcmvdbekerom/pypdfplot/README.rst

 In order to use ``pyplotpdf`` to save the figure as a PyPDF file, change add the import for *pypdfplot.backend* as before.
 Additionally, you must make sure that the embedded files are available for the python script when it is run again next time.
-To do this, the embedded files must be extracted before they are referenced, ideally even befor matplotlib is loaded.
+To do this, the embedded files must be extracted before they are read, ideally even before matplotlib is loaded.
 This can be done by importing *pypdfplot.backend.auto_extract* instead of just *pypdfplot.backend.auto_extract*

-Additional files can be embedded in the PyPDF file by calling the function *pack(flist)*.
-The argument *flist* is a list of filenames that are to be embedded.
+Additional files can be embedded in the PyPDF file by appending their filenames to a list and passing the list to *plt.savefig()* as the *file_list* keyword argument.

-By setting the keyword *cleanup = True* in the *savefig()* function, the local files will be deleted after they are successfully embedded in the PyPDF file.
+By setting the keyword *cleanup = True* in the *plt.savefig()* function, the local files will be deleted after they are successfully embedded in the PyPDF file.

 The script now looks as follows: